MrBn100ful/fikaba/README.md

 6. Pour yourself some puerh and admire your professional adminship

 ## Migrating
-If you come from Fikaba simple drog and drop the new file and remove old one.
+If you come from Fikaba simply drag and drop the new files and remove old ones.
 [See here for info on migrating from Futallaby](https://github.com/mrbn100ful/4feuilles/blob/master/docs/migrate.md)

 ## License